 - In Hellboy, Rasputin's immortality is due to having half of his soul buried under Yggdrassil's roots.
 On one occasion, after one of his plans is completely ruined, he retreats to the base of Yggdrassil in order to rest.

 - Yggdrassil itself turned up in the fantasy comic book series Lucifer.

-- Marvel's Thor, being based on Norse Mythology, naturally has it.
+- Marvel's The Mighty Thor, being based on Norse Mythology, naturally has it.

 - The film version offers a more scientific explanation: it's a part of the universe that contains the "Nine Realms", nine planetsnote including Earth / Midgard, Asgard, and Jotunheim.
 It's simply a collection of galaxies that happens to be tree-shaped.

 - Alan Moore combined the World Tree concept with the Kaballistic Tree of Life as a backdrop for Promethea.
 In his notes for a proposed run on Rob Liefeld's Glory, he further expanded upon this concept in order to create a standardized and flexible system of magic for Liefeld's comic universe.